ariebovenberg/slotscheck/README.rst

   there may still be an advantage to using them
   (i.e. attribute access speed and *some* memory savings).
   However, I've found in most cases this is unintentional.
-- Only classes at module-level are checked (i.e. no nested classes)
-- In rare cases imports may fail, the module is then skipped.
-  Use the verbose mode to show detailed information.
 - Limited to the CPython implementation for now.
 - Non pure-Python classes are currently assumed to have slots.
   This is not necessarily the case, but it is nontrivial to determine.